Inheritance tax: 7 year rule explained as grandparents 'gift £100k to grandkids' in hopes they keep 'as much money as possible'

 If the person dies between five to six years after the gift, it will be taxed at 16 percent and between six to seven years it will be taxed at eight percent.

 To mitigate the tax impact, the couple can utilise their annual gifting allowances.
-Richard Allan, financial planning director at Schroders Personal Wealth, said: "One of the allowances that you have is the annual gift allowance, which allows both of you to make a gift of £3,000 each year, without being impacted by the seven-year rule and possible 40 per cent tax charge."
+Allan said: "One of the allowances that you have is the annual gift allowance, which allows both of you to make a gift of £3,000 each year, without being impacted by the seven-year rule and possible 40 per cent tax charge.

 This £3,000 annual exemption, can be carried forward one year if unused.
 This means they could potentially reduce the taxable gift by £12,000, bringing it down to £88,000.
 Additionally, they can make use of the £250 small gifts allowance for other individuals each year.

-Shelley McCarthy, financial planner at Informed Choice, adds that if the couple has excess income, they could make regular gifts out of income, which are immediately exempt from inheritance tax.
+Shelley McCarthy, financial planner at Informed Choice, added that if the couple has excess income, they could make regular gifts out of income, which are immediately exempt from inheritance tax.
+But she noted "such gifts are usually paid on a regular basis so may take some time to build into a decent lump sum."

-Several tax-saving strategies can help maximise the gift's value.
 McCarthy also suggested using a 'Bare' or Absolute Trust, which would keep the money inaccessible until the granddaughters turn 18.
 The grandparents can appoint themselves as trustees to maintain control over the funds.
+However these payments will constitute a gift (a potentially exempt transfer) that could be subject to inheritance tax if they die within seven years of making the gift.

 Allan recommended they consider Junior ISAs, which have an annual limit of £9,000 tax free.
 He also proposed Premium Bonds as a safe option for uninvested cash.